Funding opportunity

 What supporting statements we are not looking for

-Do not include any additional documents, email communications or any other type of information we have not requested, including supporting statements (letters or emails), simply expressing supportive opinions (we only expect to see emails or letters of support from third party project partners uploaded to this section).
+Do not include any other statements or any other type of information we have not requested, including letter or emails of support from colleagues simply expressing supportive opinions.
+We only expect letters or emails of support from your third-party project partners uploaded to this section.

 Supporting document guidance for third party project partners